 Introduction to the Maker Movement

-The Maker Movement began in 2005 after Dale Dougherty and his team launched the MAKE Magazine for the tech-influenced DIY community.
-It is a grassroots movement of hobbyists, inventors, students, engineers and enthusiasts of making and creating.
+As was stated above making is not new but the term "maker" is.
+The Maker Movement began in 2005 after Dale Dougherty and his team coined the term maker to define people who enjoy "hands-on" work and play.
+It is a grassroots movement of hobbyists, inventors, students, engineers, and enthusiasts of making and creating.

 Anyone can become a maker.
 All you have to do is start making!